fEAST Theatre

 The Eastern Daily Press

-The Hollyhock Trilogy
+Hollyhock Trilogy

-The Hollyhock Trilogy
+Hollyhock Trilogy

 Successful and strong relationships Feast have built

-In thirteen years of touring we are proud to have built strong relationships with many of the regions theatres and communities.
+In fourteen years of touring we are proud to have built strong relationships with many of the regions theatres and communities.
 In these challenging times we are grateful for the support and encouragement which these venues continue to offer us.
 Here are some things they’ve had to say about fEAST Theatre.

 Sheringham Little Theatre & St Georges Theatre Yarmouth